 Are there certain posts to read?
 Books?
 I realize each person’s approach is different.
 I am looking for the basics.
 Things to look at, things to consider and how to get started.
 If I, in fact, embark on this venture, I want to try my best to be as prepared as possible.

 You ask some great questions!
 While May and June are the months when school is slowing down, the mind of a homeschool mom is gearing up.
 Though we are tying up loose ends in our current academic year, we’re also turning our thoughts toward next year, planning and purchasing curriculum.
+My sister is already endlessly texting me about curriculum to borrow or buy for next year.

 Rather than try to reply to all your questions at one time, my “answer” will be provided in a series of posts over the coming months.
 And it will be an interactive series as I hope other homeschooling families will chime in.
 It is not meant to be a debate over what style of education is better.
 [So, folks, save your breath.]